Are you trying to figure out more about the different types of humidifiers? Read this article to learn about humidifiers and when to use them.

 If the level of humidity in your room goes below 30%, you’ll want a humidifier.
 If you notice that the air is dry and stale in the winter, it’s a great option as well.
 Also, if you notice that you’re sick often, it can help reduce the spread of germs.

 If the levels of your room go above 50%, you’ll want a dehumidifier.
-It’s a good option if your home has mold.
+It’s a good option if your home has a mould.

 Humidifiers come with a burn risk.
 If you have children, make sure that they don’t touch or play with the humidifier.
 Never put a steamer with a warm mist in your child’s bedroom.